 2. Staying relevant—and engaging

 Young audiences not only have a Mobile-First mindset—they are experienced at it.
-Catching their interest can be difficult at times, especially in a world full of memes and cat videos.
-For universities and colleges, personalizing and curating content using attributes like age, career, or seniority, is a must-have to drive engagement and impact.
-For this you can leverage digital capabilities: process automation and workflows will enable you to give your audiences what they want with the priority they need.
+Catching their interest can sometimes be difficult, especially in a world full of memes and cat videos.
+For universities and colleges, personalizing and curating content using attributes like age, career, or seniority is a must-have to drive engagement and impact.
+For this, you can leverage digital capabilities: process automation and workflows will enable you to give your audiences what they want with the priority they need.
 This is where the foundations of a modern digital experience are built.

 3. Seamless and consistent multichannel

-Many organizations can publish content through multiple channels such as portals, apps, and social media at the same time.
+Many organizations can publish content through multiple channels, such as portals, apps, and social media, at the same time.
 However, only a few are consistent when they do it.
 Think of students vs. faculty, for example.
 Students love smartphones, and faculty use their desktop computers and laptops for many of their tasks.
 Their channels are completely different, but it is important to share messages with both groups using the same brand voice.
 How can this be achieved?
-Using integrations and a digital platform, you manage and publish content in different channels at the same time.
+Using integrations and a digital platform, you manage and publish content in different channels simultaneously.
 Having a centralized platform is not only useful but enables you to be consistent and meaningful in your outreach efforts.

 4. Notifications, but the good kind